Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Updates details of a tracked job' and lists the updatable fields (notes, deadline, salary, tags).
-It distinguishes from sibling tools like tracker_update_status and tracker_add by specifying the resource and action.
+The description clearly states 'Updates details of a tracked job (notes, deadline, salary, tags),' using a specific verb and resource.
+This sufficiently distinguishes it from sibling tools like tracker_add, tracker_remove, and tracker_update_status, which have different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.